I’m a big quote guy, as evidenced by the quote I run at the top of this site.

 I love it, and so many other golf fans.
 Nothing like enjoying a beautiful day and then coming home to watch some big-time golf.

 But there’s more.
 Also on the menu is Game 3 of the NBA Finals airing on ABC.
-Big game to see if LeBron James and the Heat can take control of the series at … Continue Reading
+Big game to see if LeBron James and the Heat can take … Continue Reading

 The U.S. Open is hard enough without having to be part of a circus.